 How Are Fertilizer Release Rates Determined?

 Most of the time, soil temperatures and soil moisture play a big part in the rate at which the nutrients are released.
 There are two reasons for this.

 - Soil temperature affects the rate at which nutrients diffuse over slow release fertilizer coating.

-- Temperature influences the activity of microbes in the soil.
+- Temperature influences the microbial activity in the soil.

 The Best Time Release Fertilizer Products Offer A Less Costly Alternative

 Time release fertilizers provide very precise results; however, they can be a bit costly.
 Slow-release fertilizer formulas can provide a slightly more affordable alternative.
-There are currently two types of time-release fertilizer on the market.
+There are currently two types of time-release fertilizers on the market.